GabrielCatani/my_curl/README.md

   what data we are asking for, and how to send that data for us, we must follow certain rules.
 Does rules are determined by the protocol used by the server.
 In my_curl, we be using http.

-  To send a "http message"(request) we must create a HTTP header, that will be send to the server.
+  To send an "http message"(request) we must create an HTTP header, that will be send to the server.
 This header, has some information about the server that can be overdetailed or simple, depending on the user necessity and server configuration.
 One simple http header
   example:
     ```